IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

 # User Access Control Group ID RADIUS Attribute {#sec-radius}

-The User-Access-Group-ID RADIUS attribute is defined with a globally unique name.
+The User-Access-Group-ID RADIUS attribute which is designed for user-centric access control scenarios where network access is triggered by user authentication, is defined with a globally unique name.
 The definition of the attribute follows the guidelines in {{Section 2.7.1 of !RFC6929}}.
 This attribute is used to indicate the user group ID to be used by the NAS.
 When